Go, Sports!

 1528 State St., Sarasota, (941) 993-1435, brickssmokedmeats.com

-I had to throw in some barbecue for the Chiefs fans out there.
-While Brick's skews Texas-style, you can still get a mean rack of ribs.
-Bust out your favorite barbecue sauce or try something new.
-And don't forget the sides.
-The pimiento mac 'n cheese is the stuff of dreams.
+We had to throw in some barbecue for the Chiefs fans out there.
+While Brick's skews Texas-style, you can still get a mean rack of ribs here.
+Bust out your favorite barbecue sauce or try something new, and don't forget the sides.
+The pimiento mac 'n' cheese is the stuff of dreams.

 Clarabell Cookies

 Don't forget dessert.
-Swing by Clarabell Cookies in Gulf Gate to find out why I think these are the best cookies in town.
-Opt for an assortment so you can try all the different types they offer.
+Swing by Clarabell Cookies in Gulf Gate to find out why these are the best cookies in town.
+Opt for an assortment so you can try everything.
 Calories don't count on Super Bowl Sunday.

 Filed under